 What comes after death is uncertain.
 What one will experience while dying is uncertain.
 All of this can feel very scary.
 However, there is hope with treatment that thanatophobia and OCD focused on death and dying can be treated with exposure and response prevention (ERP) therapy.

-People who struggle with OCD or a specific phobia can work with a therapist to build an exposure hierarchy and begin tackling one trigger at a time.
-Someone with a fear of dying may start with a low-level exposure, like looking at pictures of graves on the internet, and then work their way up to actually walking through a graveyard or touching a grave.
+People who struggle with OCD or a specific phobia can work with a therapist to build a hierarchy of fears and the situations that trigger then, then begin confronting one trigger at a time—all in a gradual, intentional manner, with the help of their therapist.
+Someone with a fear of dying may start with a low-level exercise, like looking at pictures of graves on the internet, and then work their way up to actually walking through a graveyard or touching a grave.

 When doing ERP, the goal is always response prevention.
 Your therapist will guide you in resisting the urge to respond to fear and anxiety by doing compulsions or avoiding triggers.
 Over time, this allows you to tolerate anxiety related to death without relying on compulsions or avoidance to feel better.